25 Best things to do in Milan (2025) – Guide to Milano

 what to see in Milan / where to go in Milan / Milan sights

-The Royal Palace has the seat of Milanese government for centuries.
-Today it is a cultural centre where you can enjoy a variety of exhibitions and displays, more than 1500 of which are held here every year.
+The Royal Palace was the seat of Milanese government for centuries.
+Today it is a cultural centre where you can enjoy a wide range of exhibitions and displays, of which there are more than 1,500 a year.
 You will also enjoy the magnificent interior with a wide staircase.

 The Royal Palace is also home to the Duomo Museum, which is included with a combined ticket to the Duomo di Milano.